Lughi97/pAIng/README.md

   <li>Epsilon Schedule: refers to the gradual adjustment of the epsilon parameter for the exploration strategies, like epsilon-greedy methods.
 The goal is to favor the exploration at the beginning of the training and decrease over time when the model has a more fleshed-out policy.</li>
    <li>Network Setting: specifies the structure of the neural network:
          - Normalize: normalization is applied to the vector observation inputs.
 Is helpful in complex continuous problems, like in this case, to improve training stability.
-         - Hidden Units: the number of units in each fully connected layer of neural network.
+         - Hidden Units: the number of units in each fully connected neural network layer.
           - Number of Layers: the number of hidden layers.</li>
-  <li> Reward Signals: is what it agent recive as feedback form the environment.
+  <li> Reward Signals: the agent receives feedback from the environment.
 They help the agent to learn which action leads to positive outcomes.
         - Gamma: is the discount factor for future rewards.
-It means how much the agent values future rewards compered to immediate rewards.
+It means how much the agent values future rewards compared to immediate rewards.
-        - Strenght: is a multiplier factor for the raw reward. </li>
+        - Strength: is a multiplier factor for the raw reward. </li>
 </ul>

 ### Analysis of the training with this specific configuration file

 #### Training Process
-This segment of the assinement is the most time-consuming because it requires monitoring the changes in the mean reward and standard deviation of rewards to analyze in real-time how effectively the agent in training.
+This segment of the assignment is the most time-consuming because it requires monitoring the changes in the mean reward and standard deviation of rewards to analyze in real time how effectively the agent is in training.
-In these images (need to be added) are some moments that represent the current mean reward and str (standard deviation reward) in precise steps, in which the interval is set by the hyperparameter summary_freq.
+In these images (need to be added) are some snapshots that illustrate the current mean reward and standard deviation reward (str) at specific intervals determined by the `summary_freq` hyperparameter.
-Analyzing this run time training information highlights a steady mean reward growth increasing each step summary, apart from some fluctuation always in the positive values.
-This means the agent is learning to take action that yields higher rewards over time.
+Analyzing this run time training information highlights a steady mean reward growth increasing each step summary, despite some fluctuation.
+This indicates that the agent is learning to take action that yields higher rewards over time.
-Considering  the Standard Deviation of Rewards can highlight a more detailed look at the agent's performance.
+Considering  the Standard Deviation of Rewards can yield a more detailed look at the agent's performance.
 In this case, the std keeps increasing as well over time and it's having some high fluctuations (between value-value) (add image to put correct data).
-This shows that the agent is exploring different strategies more actively to yield better results.
+These variations show that the agent is actively exploring different strategies to yield better results.
-However, this is not enough information useful to the developer to understand if the training was effective.
+However, this is not enough information useful to the developer in order to understand the effectiveness of the training.
-To have more information is advised to analyze also the information given by the tensorboard application.
+To have more information it can be useful to  analyze the information given by the Tensorboard application.

 #### Tensorboard results analysis
-Tensorbaord provides all the visual information of different aspects of the training that can inform the developer if the model was trained correctly.
+Tensorboard provides a complete insight into various aspects of the training process that allows us to understand if the model was trained effectively.
-In summary, all of these graphs can sum up the training of the neural network model tuned with these specific hyperparameters and can help us understand highlights a positive trend of the mean reward.
+The graph here summarizes the training of the neural network model tuned with the parameters of the configuration used for this agent.

 <ul>Enviroment Statistic
-    <li>The first graph represents  the mean cumulative reward over all the agents and is the same information that is shown in the training process but put in graph</li>
+    <li>Mean Cumulative Reward: Graph that represents the mean cumulative reward over all the agents and is the same information that is shown in the training process but in a visual format.</li>
-<li>Episode length graph represents the mean length of each episode for all the agents </li>
+<li>Episode Length: The graph represents the mean length of each episode for all the agents, providing insight into how their performance evolves. </li>
 </ul>

 <ul>Loss statistics
-    <li>Policy loss graph: is the mean loss of policy loss function, it fluctuates with a tendency to decrease over time</li>
+    <li>Policy loss graph: is the mean loss of policy loss function.
+It fluctuates with a tendency to decrease over time</li>
 <li> Vlaue loss graph: the mean loss of the value function update.
 This represents how the model can predict the value of each state.
 First, it increases when the agent is learning and steadily decreases once it stabilizes.</li>
 </ul>

 <ul>Policy statistics
-    <li>Entropy: it represents how random the model is.
-This decreases during successful training process</li>
+    <li>Entropy: it represents the unpredictability of the action taken by the model.
+A decrease in entropy during a successful training process means that the model tends to favor effective actions. </li>
-<li>Learning rate:  is how large a step the training algorithm takes as it searches for the optimal policy.
-In this case, since is set as linear in the hyperparameters, the graph is a straight line between the max balance learning rate and min value when the training stops at the 2000000 step. </li>
+<li>Learning rate: This parameter determines how large of a step the training algorithm takes as it searches for the optimal policy.
+In this case, since is set as linear in the hyperparameters, the graph is a straight line transitioning from  the max balance learning rate to the minum value when the training stops at the 3000000 step. </li>
-  <li> Extrinsic reward: it corresponds to the mean cumulative reward received from the environment per episode In our case there is a steady increase over time since the agent is correctly learning to keep the disk inside the field. </li>
+  <li> Extrinsic reward: This statistic corresponds to the mean cumulative reward received from the environment per episode In our case there is a steady increase over time since the agent is correctly learning to keep the disk inside the field. </li>
+    <li> Extrinsic Value Estimate: This statistic corresponds to the mean value estimate for all states visited by the agent.
+It increases when successful </li>
+      <li> Epsilon: This parameter, set in the hyperparameters of the configuration YAML, and shows a steady decrease over time. </li>
+   <li> Beta: This parameter, set in the hyperparameters of the configuration YAML, is a constant value.</li>
 </ul>

-Analyzing all these graphs it can be concluded that from the begging is a steady increase in the mean reward and also the episode length with high variability since the agent gets better and better in following its goal and exploring different ways to keep the disk inside the filed.
-This idea is refornced by observing also the loss statistic and policy statistic that specific value mentioned increase and decrease correctly for each useful training session made by the agent.
+Analyzing all these graphs it can be concluded that there is a steady increase in the mean reward and also the episode length accompanied by high variability.
+This suggests that the agent gets better and better at following its goal and exploring different strategies to keep the disk inside the game field.
+This conclusion is further supported by analysis of both the loss and policy statistics that demonstarte the expected increases and decreases.
+All of this information suggests that the agent had an effective training.

 <div align="center">